kesslerjohn/kesslerjohn/README.md

 ### Personal interests:
 I am interested in Natural Language Processing and other applications of machine learning, including topological machine learning.
-I like to think about mathematical approaches to the theory of computing, and (conversely) questions in mathematical computing.
+I like to think about mathematical approaches to computing, and (conversely) questions in mathematical computing.
 I also (of course) love building projects that provide some personal utility in my life and the lives of those around me.

 For contact info, please visit my personal website [under construction]